wasm3/wasm3/README.md

 **Why use a "slow interpreter" versus a "fast JIT"?**

 In many situations, speed is not the main concern.
-Runtime executable size, code density, memory usage, startup latency can be all improved with the interpreter approach.
+Runtime executable size, memory usage, startup latency can be improved with the interpreter approach.
 Portability and security are much easier to achieve and maintain.
 Additionally, development impedance is much lower.
 A simple library like Wasm3 is easy to compile and integrate into an existing project.
 (Wasm3 builds in a just few seconds).
 Finally, on some platforms (i.e. iOS and WebAssembly itself) you can't generate executable code pages in runtime, so JIT is unavailable.

 **Why would you want to run WASM on embedded devices?**